janosrusiczki/rusiczki.net/_posts/2003-03-08-i-love-this-tune.markdown

 categories:
 - Music
 ---
-<blockquote><i>Got answers for everyone, endless excuses<br />
+<blockquote><i>Got answers for everyone, endless excuses

-Not habit for anyone, cos I'm trying to break your click-track heart<br />
+Not habit for anyone, cos I'm trying to break your click-track heart

-Seen a vision of perfect grace, airbrushed and lifeless<br />
+Seen a vision of perfect grace, airbrushed and lifeless

 All contempt and aftertaste it's like I'm waiting for the scars to heal</i></p></blockquote>
-<p>Sneaker Pimps - Loretta Young Silks</p>
+Sneaker Pimps - Loretta Young Silks